JULY 1 - 22, 2023

 COLLABORATIVE PIANO PROGRAM

-Students in the collaborative piano program will receive collaborative instruction from Howard Watkins (Metropolitan Opera in New York), and solo piano lessons from Stijn De Cock (Florida State University).
+Students in the collaborative piano program will receive collaborative instruction from our opera director, and solo piano lessons from Stijn De Cock (Florida State University).
 This unique combination of solo and collaborative instruction will allow for piano students to improve and foster their piano technique and playing ability, while acquiring or improving their ability to accompany, coach, and run voice and opera rehearsals in a dynamic, challenging, and intense 3-week program.

 A voice student's typical day at the festival: